-• Identify Risks in the Supply Chain.
-In 2019, our conflict minerals group: identified materials, trims and components used in the Company's products that could contain 3TG based on a metals content reporting flag in our product management database; identified suppliers of materials, trims or components that could contain 3TG; established Covered Suppliers that are included in the scope of the Company's 3TG reporting process in accordance with the Conflict Minerals Rule; and instructed the Company's third-party service provider to request completion of the CMRTs from Covered Suppliers to determine if such suppliers have product that potentially contains 3TG from Covered Countries.
-In 2019, our third-party service provider requested completed CMRTs from our 54 Covered Suppliers, representing primarily trim and component suppliers.
-We received responses from all of our 54 Covered Suppliers, a response rate of 100%.
-Of the respondents, nine Covered Suppliers, or 17%, indicated one or more of 3TG were used in production of their products, but not with complete certainty in our products.
-45 Covered Suppliers responded that they do not use 3TG in their products.

-Assess Risk in the Supply Chain.
-CMRTs provided by the Covered Suppliers were reviewed against our internally developed risk factors and criteria to determine which responses required further engagement.
+- Identify Risks in the Supply Chain.
+In 2023, our conflict minerals group: identified materials, trims and components used in the Company's products that could contain 3TG based on a metals content reporting flag in our product management database; identified suppliers of materials, trims or components that could contain 3TG; established Covered Suppliers that are included in the scope of the Company's 3TG reporting process in accordance with the Conflict Minerals Rule; and instructed the Company's third-party service provider to request completion of the CMRTs from Covered Suppliers to determine if such suppliers have product that potentially contains 3TG from Covered Countries.
+In 2023, our third-party service provider requested completed CMRTs from our 64 Covered Suppliers, representing primarily trim and component suppliers.
+We received responses from all 64 Covered Suppliers, a response rate of 100%.
+Of the respondents, seven Covered Suppliers, or 11%, indicated one or more of 3TG were used in production of their products, but not with complete certainty in our products.
+57 Covered Suppliers responded that they do not use 3TG in their products. - Assess Risk in the Supply Chain.
+Responses provided by the Covered Suppliers were reviewed against our internally developed risk factors and criteria to determine which responses required further engagement.
 The criteria included plausibility, gaps and inconsistencies within the data reported by Covered Suppliers, as well as incomplete or unrecognized smelter and refiner information.
-In 2019, as a result of this risk-assessment, we focused communication and coordination on four Covered Suppliers who provided inconsistent information or unrecognized smelter and refiner information.
-These four Covered Suppliers received reminder emails every two weeks and additional outreach to resolve quality control flags.
-For those Covered Suppliers that indicated sourcing from Covered Countries, additional investigation was completed to determine the source and chain-of-custody of the regulated metals.
+In 2023, as a result of this risk-assessment, we focused communication and coordination on one Covered Supplier who provided inconsistent information or unrecognized smelter and refiner information.
+This one Covered Supplier received reminder emails every two weeks and additional outreach to resolve quality control flags.